comp1100/comp1100.github.io/_sources/workshops/Week_7_prototyping.md

 ⏱️ 5 minutes - Group discussion

-We will use the product that is the running example discussed in the seminars: the `emergency alarm' system.
+We will use the running product example discussed in seminars: the `emergency alarm' system.

-There are two main aims for the application that you will prototype:
+The application you prototype has two main aims:
 1. Older people keeping in touch with the family members.
-2. Families of older people knowing their older family member is OK each day.
+2. Families knowing their older family member is OK each day.

 You can choose the design of the system, but it has to support the following features:
 1. Family members must be able to take and send photos from a mobile device.